aroberge/friendly-traceback-docs/docs/html/_sources/adding_exception.rst.txt

-        - Ensure that you have a copy of the friendly-traceceback-docs repository; it should be located at the same directory level as friendly-traceback on your computer.
+        - Ensure that you have a copy of the friendly-traceceback-docs repository; it should be located at the same directory level as Friendly-traceback on your computer.
         - Add case to tests/tb_common.py

             - Run tests/tb_english.py and ensure that